-ProActive will overlay the asset icons onto an aerial, topographic, or, road map of the relevant area.
+ProActivePRO will overlay the asset icons onto an aerial, topographic, or, road map of the relevant area.
 Also, if GPS right-of-way data are available, the pipeline (or pipelines) will be overlaid on the map as well (except if using Route Manager).

-15.2 Summary Folders Option
+13.2 Summary Folders Option

-By way of example, a line segment folder labeled, "VB PL9905-Segment", is highlighted in an example database tree shown below.
+By way of example, the "Sample Data" folder in the "as-received" database tree contains a line segment folder labeled, "VB PL9905-Segment", as indicated below.

 As indicated in the above window, the highlighted line segment is populated by a number of facilities (assets).
 GPS location data are associated with each of these facilities.
-In addition, as can be seen via the "Pipeline Survey Editor" (see Section 8 of Part 2 of this manual), GPS right-of-way data have been associated with the line segment, as indicated below.
+In addition, as can be seen via the "Pipeline Survey Editor" (see Section 5 of part 1 of this manual), GPS right-of-way data have been associated with the line segment, as indicated below.